 Artist Irene E. McCaugherty

-signed and titled lower left; framed with archival mat; handling marks on frame noted
+signed, titled and dated lower right; framed; some handling marks on frame noted

 private collection, Calgary